 OT3: Brief/Panty/Stocking has its fair share of popularity in the fanbase.
-Fanarts depicting Panty and Stocking teasing and seducing our good old Geek Boy is not uncommon (even overly sexual ones) and Panty & Stocking cosplayers like to do at least one photo based on this OT 3.
+Fanarts depicting Panty and Stocking teasing and seducing our good old Geek Boy is not uncommon (even overly sexual ones) and Panty & Stocking cosplayers like to do at least one photo based on this OT3.

 Almost the entirety of "Vomiting Point".
 You can't just sit through watching the poor guy's life without shedding some tears.

 You would hardly expect a legitimate Tear Jerker from a show like this, but Gainax manages to deliver one in "Ghost: The Phantom of Daten City".
 The Ghost that Stocking dated for most of the episode was an amalgamation of the regrets of men who had never discovered love.
-As soon as he found it, by proposing to Stocking, he disappeared from this world, having precious little time to experience said love.
+As soon as he found it by proposing to Stocking, he disappeared from this world, having precious little time to experience said love.

-Uncanny Valley: "Vomiting Point" features character designs that are... creepy to say the least.
+"Vomiting Point" features character designs that are... creepy to say the least.
 They are, of course, interestingly similar to the style of Tekkonkinkreet.

-Villain Decay: Remember Les Diaboliques, when Scanty and Kneesocks were actually a very real threat?
-Immediately they came down with Team Rocketitis the next episode.
-They even went so far as to use a Paper-Thin Disguise for that episode!
-It's almost like they intended for that... wait a damn second...
-They became a whole lot more threatening again in Panty + Brief.
+Villain Decay: In "Les Diaboliques", Scanty and Kneesocks are a very real threat?
+They immediately come down with Team Rocketitis the next episode, even go so far as to use a Paper-Thin Disguise for that episode!
+They eventually regain their status in "Panty + Brief".